HCL-TECH-SOFTWARE/connections-doc/source/admin/install/cp_install_services_tasks.md

     -   What may be overriden:
         -   CONTEXT\_ROOT - The path to where the Outlook add-in is being served, relative to the CONNECTIONS\_URL.
 Do NOT start or end with \`/. \(default: outlook-addin\)
         -   SUPPORT\_URL - URL that a user can go to for support \(help\). \(default: https://help.hcltechsw.com/connections/v7/connectors/enduser/c\_ms\_plugins\_add\_in\_outlook.html\)
-        -   CONNECTIONS\_NAME – A custom name for the add-in..\(default: 'HCL Connections'\)
+        -   CONNECTIONS\_NAME – A custom name for the add-in. \(default: 'HCL Connections'\)
-        -   EWS\_HOSTNAME – The hostname for Exchange Web Services.
-Default: 'outlook.office365.com'
+        -   EWS\_HOSTNAME – The hostname for Exchange Web Services. (default: 'outlook.office365.com')
     -   Take care about ingresses listed there.
 You should point to both frontend domain and internal domains, if both are used.
 Otherwise, only point to the one that is used in your case.
 5. Install chart: